lpww/doomgrader/README.md

 Downgrade Doom Eternal to the pre anti-cheat version

 ## Overview
-This script can be used by Linux users to downgrade Doom Eternal to the pre anti cheat version.
+This script can be used by Linux gamers to downgrade Doom Eternal to the pre anti cheat [version](https://steamdb.info/patchnotes/4811158/).
 This will make the single player game playable again for linux users who bought the game and were screwed over by the anti cheat update.
 This script is an automation of steps put together by Campbell Jones.
 The original document can be found